 In 1995 he undertook perhaps the largest Australian touring exhibition by a single artist with his "Tiggy Puggenheim Collection".
-This satirical exhibition based loosely around the famous art patron Peggy Guggenheim, highlighted much of the hype and pretence associated with blockbuster travelling art exhibitions.
+This satirical exhibition based loosely around the famous art patron Peggy Guggenheim, highlighted much of the hype and pretense associated with blockbuster traveling art exhibitions.
 It was exhibited at 20 venues throughout Australia over a 9 month period .

 In 1989 the Western Australian State Art Gallery curated a retrospective exhibition of his prints entitled '20 years of Printmaking".
 In 1996 a 25 minute documentary video of the artist and his work was produced.

 In 2002, Moira Pericles , wife and business partner, curated a print retrospective spanning 33 years of Pericles¹ handmade printmaking.
 This impressive body of work comprising over 100 pieces was accompanied by a publication including more than 80 colour plates and biographical text written by Moira which is a warm account of the life of the artist and events and influences which spawned the body of work.